Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: Amortized surrogates for likelihoods and posteriors via GLLiM

 The modelling power of GLLiM comes essentially from the fact that both conditional distributions above are mixtures of Gaussian affine experts (MoE), which are known for their modelling and approximation capabilities \citep{nguyen2019approximation,nguyen2021approximations,nguyen_demystifying_2023}.
 As such, they are good candidates to provide surrogate likelihoods and posteriors.
 All the more so as, given a training dataset made of many pairs of $\{\btheta_n,\by_n\}_{n=1}^N$, surrogate models specified via GLLiM can be estimated via an EM algorithm, see \cite{deleforge} and \cite{forbes} for details.
 In fact a surrogate likelihood and posterior can be obtained with $\{\btheta_n,\by_n\}_{n=1}^N$ prior-predictive realizations simulated from $p(\btheta)p(\by\g\btheta)$, but more generally, as exploited in SeMPLE, GLLiM can be used in a sequential way, by changing the training set to include posterior draws.

 Once an estimate for the parameter vector $\tilde{\boldsymbol{\phi}}$ (or equivalently $\bphi$) is available, we have an \textit{amortized} procedure providing a surrogate likelihood function $q_{\tilde{\bphi}}(\by \g \btheta)$, which can be evaluated for any data $\by$.
-In particular, if we specify $\by$ to be a given {\it observed dataset} $\by_o$, and plug $\by_o$ into \eqref{eq:surrLik}, we obtain an approximate (surrogate) likelihood function $q_{\tilde{\bphi}}(\by_o \g \btheta)$ for our observations $\by_o$.
-Similarly, an amortized surrogate posterior, $q_{\bphi}(\btheta \g \by)$, for a generic $\by$, can also be derived as a mixture of Gaussian experts distributions from (\ref{eq:surrPost}).
-If we plug observed data into \eqref{eq:surrPost}, then $q_{\bphi}(\btheta \g \by_o)$ is an approximate posterior based on data.
-In summary, once $\tilde{\bphi}$ is estimated via EM, we obtain surrogates of both the likelihood and the posterior in the same GLLiM run.
+In particular, if we specify $\by$ to be a given {\it observed dataset} $\by_o$, and plug $\by_o$ into \eqref{eq:surrLik}, we obtain an approximate (surrogate) likelihood function $q_{\tilde{\bphi}}(\by_o \g \btheta)$ for observation $\by_o$.
+Similarly, and using the same training data, an amortized surrogate posterior $q_{\bphi}(\btheta \g \by)$, for a generic $\by$, can also be derived as a mixture of Gaussian experts distributions from (\ref{eq:surrPost}).
+If we plug $\by_o$ into \eqref{eq:surrPost}, then $q_{\bphi}(\btheta \g \by_o)$ is an approximate posterior based on observed data.
+In summary, once $\tilde{\bphi}$ is estimated via EM, we obtain surrogates of both the likelihood and the posterior in the same GLLiM run, simultaneously and using the same training data.
 The way this is performed and integrated with the rest of the SeMPLE method is explained in Section \ref{sec:semple}.
 Note that it is possible to assume a different distribution for $\tilde{\boldsymbol \epsilon}_k$ than the Gaussian one.
 For example \eqref{eq:affine} can be a mixture of generalized Student distributions, resulting in the so-called SLLiM method \citep{Perthame2018}.
 Both GLLiM and SLLiM are implemented in the R package \texttt{xLLiM} \citep{xllim} which we employ in our experiments, see Section \ref{sec:examples} for details.
+Notice that GLLiM has already been used in SBI, see \cite{forbes}, namely they produced an amortized sampler whose posterior draws were then ``refined'' via a single ABC step.
+However, in \cite{forbes} only surrogate posteriors were investigated and, in addition, they did not sequentially refine the surrogate posterior and surrogate likelihood.
+In contrast, our SeMPLE approach makes use of both posterior and likelihood surrogates, to then provide an automatically ``tuned'' proposal function for MCMC (as described in Section \ref{sec:semple}) but also to provide a surrogate likelihood, which finds excellent use in the MCMC we construct in Section \ref{sec:semple}.
+Then, SeMPLE sequentially refines, in multiple rounds, both the surrogate likelihood and the surrogate posterior (and hence the proposal function), without requiring an ABC step, and hence without the critical tuning/setup decisions that ABC inference entails (eg the choice of distances, threshold values, the determination of suitable proposal functions), and without the large number of simulations that ABC requires.

+Another approach that, similarly to GLLiM, could be considered for closed-form approximations of densities without involving neural networks, is the ``elliptical process'' of \cite{baankestad2020elliptical}, in particular when using their piecewise constant mixing distribution.